ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxedge.md

 Review the NSX components that are used to support the {{site.data.keyword.redhat_openshift_full}} 4.7 environment.
 To use this information, you must understand how to create these components and add the configuration.
-Review [Add a Tier-0 Gateway](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/nsxt-dc/3-2/administration-guide/tier-0-gateways/add-an-nsx-tier-0-gateway.html){: external}.
+Review [Add an NSX Tier-0 Gateway](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/vmware-nsx/4-2/administration-guide/tier-0-gateways/add-an-nsx-tier-0-gateway.html){: external}.
 PowerNSX commands are provided if you would want to use this method.

 ![{{site.data.keyword.redhat_openshift_notm}} 4.7 networking](../../images/openshift-networking41.svg "{{site.data.keyword.redhat_openshift_notm}} 4.7 networking"){: caption="OpenShift 4.7 networking" caption-side="bottom"}